 You can slash your flower and cake budget with this cool tip.
 Have your baker make an 8 or 9 inch birthday type cake for each one of your tables.
 Display them on rented or borrowed cake stands.
 Wind the base with ivy or other greens, and scatter real or silk rose petals about the table.

 For my daughter's wedding centerpieces, we bought Mason jars, plastic flowers, ribbon, and floating candles.
 She hot glued the purple ribbon on the jars (her colors) and put the plastic flower in the bottom.
-Then she filled them half full with water, added a floating candle, and we had 15 centerpieces for the reception tables.

 My husband and I did our own wedding, we are fifty-somethings on a budget, and figured we had enough life experience to pull it off.